If a baby is born without sign of life after the 24th week of pregnancy, it should be registered as stillborn.

 There is no charge for registering a stillbirth and East Sussex County Council will not charge you for stillbirth certificates.

-- These will be sent to you as soon as possible after you have registered.
+- These will be issued on the day, after you have registered.

 - An order for burial or cremation will be sent directly to the crematorium or burial ground.